 7 winner = "ssm" if ssm_total < transformer_total else "transformer"

-A pure transformer stack is risky because KV-cache growth scales with context length, so long decode can become a memory bottleneck quickly.
-A pure SSM removes context-length-dependent decode-state growth, but it may lose retrieval accuracy on rare important log lines.
+Transformer-only serving is risky because KV-cache growth scales with context length, so long decode can become a memory bottleneck quickly.
+SSM-only serving removes context-length-dependent decode-state growth, but it may lose retrieval accuracy on rare important log lines.
 A hybrid is a candidate because it adds some attention access while reducing cache growth versus an attention-only stack; validate it with those log-retrieval cases.

 Standard SSMs such as S4 use fixed, input-independent dynamics, so every token is processed with the same update rule regardless of content.
-That makes prompt-dependent routing, exact copying, and few-shot pattern matching harder than in attention models.
+That makes selective copying and associative lookup harder than in attention models.
 Mamba improves this by making , , and input-dependent, but the full history is still compressed into a fixed-size state.

-Inspect kernel path, not only asymptotic complexity.
+Inspect kernel path alongside asymptotic complexity.
 Mamba-1 depends on hardware-aware fused scans, so Python loops or weak kernels can erase theoretical gain.
-This is exactly why Mamba-2 matters: it reformulates more of work into tensor-core-friendly batched matrix multiplications.
+Mamba-2 matters because it reformulates more of the work into tensor-core-friendly batched matrix multiplications.

-Real advantage is constant-size recurrent state during decode, which keeps generation memory from growing with context length.
+The real advantage is constant-size recurrent state during decode, which keeps generation memory from growing with context length.
 That can improve long-context throughput and fit tighter edge budgets.
-It does not solve exact token retrieval automatically, and it does not make prompt ingestion free because prefill still has to process whole input.
+It doesn't solve exact token retrieval automatically, and it doesn't make prompt ingestion free because prefill still has to process the whole input.

 Jamba's released configuration uses a 1:7 attention-to-Mamba ratio inside each block.
 That design reduces the number of KV-cached attention layers and reintroduces occasional explicit token access.
 Treat its reported results as evidence for that configuration; a production choice still needs throughput, memory, and recall-heavy evaluations.[4]

-You now have a working mental model of how SSMs compress sequence history into fixed recurrent state, why Mamba's selective mechanism matters, and where hybrid architectures sit in the design space.
-The next article in the path is Reasoning & Test-Time Compute.
-It builds on these serving concepts: additional generated tokens alter decode memory, latency, batching, and architecture trade-offs.
+SSMs compress sequence history into fixed recurrent state, Mamba's selective mechanism changes what that state keeps, and hybrid architectures trade attention's recall for recurrent efficiency.
+Reasoning & Test-Time Compute builds on the same serving constraints: additional generated tokens alter decode memory, latency, batching, and architecture trade-offs.

 Mamba: Linear-Time Sequence Modeling with Selective State Spaces